vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/context-test-debugging.md

   ![Grouping the sticky notes](/learningpaths/effective-efficient-kubernetes-debugging/images/debugging-kubernetes-dands-group.png#center)

-5. **Prioritization**: The facilitator prioritizes the sticky notes (or groups of sticky notes) by moving those that have a greater liklihood of cause to the problem to the top, and those that are not likely to the bottom.
+5. **Prioritization**: The facilitator prioritizes the sticky notes (or groups of sticky notes) by moving those that have a greater likelihood of cause to the problem to the top, and those that are not likely to the bottom.

   ![Prioritizing the issues to test](/learningpaths/effective-efficient-kubernetes-debugging/images/debugging-kubernetes-dands-prioritize.png#center)